Channel Subscription

 Handle Status Events

-The Event listener and its handlers are briefly mentioned in Receive Messages.
-Compared to other event types, status events are more focused on connection status and subscribe request errors, like permission denied, message decryption, and more.
+The event listeners are briefly mentioned in Receive Messages.
+Compared to other event types, status events are more focused on connection status and subscribe request errors.

 - JavaScript